 Roscommon & Newport, Co Mayo Project

-As part of our “I’ve planted a tree and my garden is pesticide free” project in Co Roscommon, we produced information packs which have been specifically designed to help national school children learn about biodiversity and its role in protecting our water supply.
+As part of our “I’ve planted a tree and my garden is pesticide free” project in county Roscommon, we produced information packs which have been specifically designed to help national school children learn about biodiversity and its role in protecting our water supply.

 This pack has been sent to all of our participating schools in Roscommon but can also be downloaded below.